GRIT: Graph-Regularized Logit Refinement for Zero-shot Cell Type Annotation: Introduction

-In this paper, we propose a graph-regularized logit refinement method for enhancing zero-shot cell type annotation.
-The key intuition is to leverage the scalability of pretrained foundation models while correcting their output using domain-specific geometric consistency—without requiring any additional training.
-Specifically, we first apply a CLIP-style model—LangCell in our case—to perform zero-shot annotation on scRNA-seq data, resulting in initial prediction logits.
+In this paper, we propose a graph-regularized logit refinement method (GRIT) for enhancing zero-shot cell type annotation in scRNA-seq data.
+The core idea is to leverage the scalability of pretrained foundation models while correcting their predictions using domain-specific geometric consistency, without requiring any additional training (\autoref{fig:method}).
+Concretely, we first apply a CLIP-style model—LangCell in our case—to perform zero-shot annotation on scRNA-seq data, resulting in initial prediction logits.
 We then construct a PCA-based $k$-NN graph to reflect the underlying structure commonly trusted by human experts.
 Finally, we solve a graph-regularized optimization problem to refine the logits, encouraging smoothness over the graph while remaining close to the original predictions.
 This refinement is applied entirely at inference time and serves as a lightweight, principled postprocessing step.
 We rigorously analyze our approach and validate its effectiveness through extensive experiments on 14 annotated human scRNA-seq datasets, collected from 4 independent studies and spanning 11 organs and over 200,000 single cells.
-Our refinement consistently improves zero-shot performance, with nearly all cases showing gains in accuracy, macro F1, and weighted F1.
+Experimental results show that our refinement consistently improves zero-shot performance, with nearly all cases showing gains in accuracy and macro F1 score.
 Our main contributions are:

-\begin{itemize} \item We propose a single-cell annotation approach that combines the efficiency of CLIP-based methods with the robustness of PCA.
-Our method is simple, training-free, and effective, serving as a plug-and-play solution for zero-shot annotation.
+\begin{itemize} \item We introduce a principled framework that integrates pretrained foundation models with human expert annotation practices through inference-time graph regularization of prediction logits.
+Our method is simple, training-free, and effective, serving as a plug-and-play solution for zero-shot cell type annotation.

 \item We provide a theoretical proof that graph-regularized optimization can effectively refine predictions, under the condition the initial logits are reasonably accurate.